 Products linked below have been researched and tested on this project.
 As an amazon associate, we earn from qualifying purchases.

 Using this space well, without cluttering the room with shelves, vanities, and drawer units has been a challenge.
-Aside from styling my every-day items onto a stylish cart, and squirreling away specialty beauty products into strategically arranged vintage luggage and train cases, I’ve tried to minimize storage in this room because of it’s long, cave-like and easily cluttered shape.
+Aside from styling my everyday items onto a stylish cart, and squirreling away specialty beauty products into strategically arranged vintage luggage and train cases, and following standard organization tips, I’ve tried to minimize storage in this room because of its long, cave-like, and easily cluttered shape.

 When my cleaning supplies began overflowing from my entry closet, however, I decided it was time to make some of the unusable space in this bathroom usable using one of my favorite storage solutions: clear over the door shoe holders.

 In this case, though, I didn’t place them over the door- I placed them right on the wall, and to hide this obvious eyesore, I employed another trick: a wall tapestry to conceal hidden wall storage.

 Now my cleaning products are always at hand, and always out of sight.